 |Gain D40||Tiagra 10-sp||Tiagra Hydraulic||

-However we have started taking orders so please contact us for a pre-order consultation or if you wish to place an order.
+Please contact us for assistance or if you wish to place an order.